|The Fight in the Forest|

 In the U.K., there are currently somewhere in the region of 1.5 million deer running wild.
 Rabbit numbers are somewhere around the 37.5 million mark. we have 33.337 million sheep, most of which graze on our hills and in our fields.
 There are 4000 wild boar, 62,000 breeding pairs of Canada Geese with a further 192,000 birds wintering here.
 We've myriads of game birds, wildfowl, small mammals, and healthy salmon and trout stocks, amongst many other fish species in great numbers in our rivers and lakes.
 There is also widespread crop growing and other available foodstuffs like wild berries and roots that grow year round.
 More than enough for an omnivorous, opportunistic and intelligent animal to exploit to its benefit!

-There is another default argument that the majority of rural UK is intensively farmed and the actual remote areas are very small and encroached upon by our farming and high population density, but again in reality this exclusion is based upon an assumption and does not stand up to scrutiny.
-What we in fact see is, that although 70% of the total land is classified as agricultural, only 25% of the total land area is croppable (two thirds of production is devoted to livestock, one third to arable crops.)
+There is another default argument that the majority of rural UK is intensively farmed and the actual remote areas are very small and encroached upon by our farming and high population density, but again, in reality, this exclusion is based upon an assumption and does not stand up to scrutiny.
+What we in fact see is, that although 70% of the total land is classified as agricultural, only 25% of the total land area is croppable (two-thirds of production is devoted to livestock, one third to arable crops.)
 Most of the rest of the agricultural land is grassland, rough grazing, or woodland.
 So in actuality, the word 'farmland' is misleading.
 To use the most populous UK nation as an example again: We find that the rural population of England is estimated at 9.3 million people and that within this number, only 0.5 million people live in sparse settings.
 Further illustrating the available 'space' in England, is the fact that the percentage of urbanisation presented here in my article, is also inclusive of rural settlements and roads.

-So, what we have here is an environment that is not entirely understood by its native population, that is spacious, underpopulated and healthy enough in provision for this cryptid creature to thrive in almost undetected.
+So, what we have here is an environment that is not entirely understood by its native population, that is spacious, underpopulated and healthy enough in the provision for this cryptid creature to thrive in almost undetected.
 Something that the British Bigfoot or Wodewose, would seem to have mastered, over the many millennia it has spent living among us!